Skip to content

 • Inaccurate benefit amounts

-Since Workers’ Compensation is state-specific, penalties may vary.
-Typically, any of these issues will result in a fine.
+Since workers’ compensation is state-specific, penalties may vary.
+Implementing measures to prevent compensation fraud is crucial, as typically, these issues will result in a fine.

 The Role of HR